 Gonzaga Middle School will serve nutritionally balanced snacks and meals daily in accordance with our Nutrition Policy.
-A light breakfast is served each morning from 8:00 a.m. until 8:20 a.m.
-The breakfast service will end at 8:20 a.m. and students who have been served will have until 8:30 a.m. to finish their breakfast.
+Breakfast is served each morning from 8:00 a.m. until 8:25 a.m.
+The breakfast service will end at 8:25a.m. and students who have been served will have until 8:30 a.m. to finish their breakfast.
 The daily assembly starts at 8:45 a.m.
 Snacks are served daily in the morning, and in the afternoon.